norival/theiaR/README.md

 * __lonmax__: The maximum longitude to search.

+You can also look for a specific orbit number or relative orbit number:

+* __orbit.number__: The orbit number

+* __rel.orbit.number__: The relative orbit number

-Finally, you can filter results by giving the date range and the maximum cloud
+Finally, you can filter results by giving the date range, the maximum cloud cover and the maximum of records:
-cover:

 * __max.clouds__: The maximum of cloud cover wanted (0-100).

 * __start.date__: The first date to look for (format: `YYYY-MM-DD`).

 * __end.date__: The last date to look for (format: `YYYY-MM-DD`).

+* __max.records__: The maximum of tiles to search

 You can then create your collection with: